mfcardenas/phat_example_monitoring_01/README.md

 # PHAT Example Monitoring Activity [01]
-Patient performs basic activities while suffering tremors in hands and neck.

-While performing the activities this is monitored with acceleration sensors in both hands.
+Use of acceleration sensors to monitor basic activities in a patient suffering from tremors in both hands.

+The sensors are located in:
+- Chest
+- Left hand
+- Right hand.
 <table>
 <tr>
     <td>